 Whole school approaches The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision System of rewards and sanctions in place across the school.
 Strong relationships a feature of our school, adults know all of the children.
 Strong partnerships with parents help identify and respond to needs of children.
 Circle Time/PSHE used in every classroom.
 Wraparound care provided through breakfast club and after school clubs.
 Celebration assemblies every week promote self-esteem through celebration of achievements in and out of school.
-Timetabled cooking sessions for all children.
+Cooking opportunities for all children.
 Outdoor Learning for all children.
 School dinners offer healthy choices including salad, fruit, vegetables and homemade bread every day.
-Finger gym programme for all children in Class 3 to develop strong fine motor skills.
+Fruit only snack at morning break.
+Fruit is provided by school for all children.
+All support staff and EYFS teacher are First Aid trained.
+Injuries recorded systematically and reported to parents.
+In addition, a number of staff are Paediatric First Aid trained.
+Safeguarding Lead (Headteacher), Deputy Safeguarding Lead (Headteacher) and the SENDCo trained to Level 3 in Safeguarding.
+All Regular Fine Motor activities for all children in Class 3 to develop strong fine motor skills.
 Physical play an important part of the daily provision in Class 3.
 A variety of active after school clubs on offer.
 All years have swimming lessons for five hours.
 TIS Whole school approach used with all children.
 Christopher Winter 'sex and relationships' programme in KS1 & KS2 Sensory breaks, quiet areas, for identified children.
-PLP's for children with high needs include a focus on life skills.
-Additional support bought in, above and beyond the statutory offer, from an Educational Psychologist School is pro-active in using links with outside agencies to support individual children and families.
-Eg: Early Help Hub Autism Support Team Vision & Hearing support Physical Disabilities Team CAMHS Social Care
+PLP's for children with high needs include a focus on life skills as required.
+Additional support bought in, above and beyond the statutory offer, from an Educational Psychologist 1:1 sessions with a Trauma Informed Practitioner.
+School is pro-active in using links with outside agencies to support individual children and Families.
+Eg: Early Help Hub Autism Support Team Cognition and Learning Team Vision & Hearing support Physical Disabilities Team CAMHS Social Care Penhaligon's Friends Occupational Therapy Physiotherapy Speech Therapy other staff trained to Level 2.
+All training is refreshed every year. • All staff trained to prevent radicalisation • All staff trained in CSE & FGM • CPOMs used to record and monitor safeguarding or wellbeing concerns. •.
+Children with specific medical conditions such as diabetes have Care Plans and staff are trained by the School Nurse and other specialist nurses supporting the child. -- --